tson2222/springboot/README.md

 # springboot
-Car Database MVC
+Car Database MVC Application

-This is a simple web application to learn Spring Boot etc.
+This is a simple web application to learn Spring Boot,Spring MVC and CRUD operations.